jorgenb/elasticshield/readme.md

   }

   location / {
     # The private key used to sign your JWT tokens.
-Should match the one you use for Elasticshield
+Should match the one you use for OAuth Shield
     set $jwt_secret "example_key";

     # Use the access_by_lua_file directive or similiar to parse the request before Nginx renders.
-    access_by_lua_file /full/path/to/elasticshield.lua;
+    access_by_lua_file /full/path/to/oauthshield.lua;

     # Send the request to Elasticsearch as you would normally
     proxy_pass http://elasticsearch/$uri;